-Over three years later, games blending farming with life and town simulation are flourishing.
+Over four years later, games blending farming with life and town simulation are flourishing.
 There's no shortage of games like Stardew Valley on PC now, with even more in development.
 Some focus more on building relationships and revitalizing a town while others are all about crafting.
 Whichever end of Stardew Valley you prefer, there's another game like it in our list to keep you playing for just one more in-game day.
 Now that there are plenty of options to choose from, some are inevitably better and worse than others.
 We've collected a list of the best Stardew-style games available so you can choose which homestead to put down roots in.

 Doraemon Story of Seasons

 Released: October 10, 2019 | Developer: Marvelous Inc., Brownies Inc.| Steam